 The Thames is a seriously large river – there’s a reason why it is such a landmark in the city of London!
 However, as with any river, it’s always going to be at risk of causing damage unless kept under careful control.
 That is why the Thames Barrier exists.

-But what exactly is the Thames Barrier, how does it work to keep people safe?
-How much do you already know about this barrier?
+But what exactly is the Thames Barrier, and how does it work to keep people safe?
+How much do you already know about this Barrier?
 Let’s take a look at a few fun facts about the Thames Barrier which may just surprise you – even if you are local to the area!

 The Barrier is operated through a wing of the British government known as the Environment Agency.

 The Barrier is in place to ensure that some of the biggest attractions, resources and communities surrounding the river Thames don’t face complete waterlogging.

-In fact, a study published showed that, if the sea continued to rise into the Thames, areas such as Whitechapel would be completely flooded.
+In fact, a study showed that, if the sea continued to rise into the Thames, areas such as Whitechapel would be completely flooded.

 Without the Barrier, services such as the O2 Arena and Tower Bridge would be flooded, too.